A personal statement can be a key part of your college application, and you can really make yours shine by following a few tips.

 Don't forget to include detail and vibrancy to keep your statement interesting.
 The use of detail shows how your unique voice and experiences can add value to the college or university you're applying to.

-It's natural to want to impress the members of the selection committee that will read your personal statement.
+It's natural to want to impress the members of the admissions committee who will read your personal statement.
 The best way to do this is to lead your readers through a cohesive, informative, and descriptive essay.

-If you feel you might be going astray, check to make sure each paragraph in the body of your essay supports your introduction.
-Here are a few more strategies that can help keep you on track:
+If you feel you might be going astray, ensure each paragraph in your essay's body supports your introduction.
+Try out a few more strategies that can help keep you on track:

 Know what you want to say and do research if needed.